Neshaminy Manor Review: An Honest Look Inside

 Activities and social engagement

-Families and residents consistently praise the recreation program.
-The facility has a recreation director who takes residents on trips to restaurants and other outings.
-The activities calendar includes bingo, crafts, and structured events for memory care residents.
-Over 300 volunteers work alongside staff to provide engaging experiences.
+The facility has a recreation director who organizes trips to restaurants and other outings, and the activities calendar includes bingo, crafts, and structured events for memory care residents.

 Review score summary from multiple platforms